-- The crib mattress should fit tightly in its frame and have a snug fitted sheet. - No other objects should be placed in the crib. - > The crib should always be placed in a room that is smoke free.

-Offering a pacifier has also been linked to a decreased risk of Sudden Infant Death Syndrome (SIDS).
+- The crib mattress should fit tightly in its frame and have a snug fitted sheet. - > No other objects should be placed in the crib. - > The crib should always be placed in a room that is smoke-free. - > Offering a pacifier has also been linked to a decreased risk of sleep-related death.